 - a.
-Approaching College and Career Readiness and Above: DC PCSB set an aspirational target of 100.0 for llevel 3 and above. - b.
-College and Career Ready: The target for PARCC level 4+ is the 90th percentile of performance, The business rule for calculating the target for Level 4+ is to take
+Approaching College and Career Readiness and Above: DC PCSB set an aspirational target of 100.0 for level 3 and above. - b.
+College and Career Ready: The target for PARCC level 4+ is the 90th percentile of performance, calculated using a three-year weighted average. - c.

-- 25% of the difference of 100-90th percentile and add it to the 90th percentile for the measure.calculated using a three-year weighted average.
-31 - c.
 The floor for the achievement measures will incrementally increase annually over the next three years until the 10th percentile is reached.
 The floor will remain at the 10th percentile of performance after the three years.
 In 2017-18, the floor is set at the 3.3rd percentile of performance.
 In 2018-19, the floor will be set at the 6.6th percentile of performance and in 2019-20, the floor will be set at the 10th percentile of performance.
-The floor is calculated using a three-year weighted average.32 - b.d.Prior to calculating the floor and target for the achievement measures, DC PCSB will determine if there are any outliers in the data set, in each year of the three-year weighted average.
+The floor is calculated using a three-year weighted average. - d.
+Prior to calculating the floor and target for the achievement measures, DC PCSB will determine if there are any outliers in the data set, in each year of the three-year weighted average.
 An outlier is determined if the rate(s) are 1.5 times the Interquartile Range (IQR).
 The outliers will be removed prior to calculating the percentile of performance for each year in the three-year weighted average for both the floor and/or target.